JamesWheadon/QuizAppClient/README.md

-Quizards is an online quiz game which uses OpenTrivia API for fetching the questions.
+Quizards is an online quiz game which uses OpenTrivia API for fetching questions.
 Users can join a room  with a name and room code, then create a game.
 (5 players max).
 Users can select the difficulty, category and number of questions.
 At the end of each quiz users are sent to a leaderboards page displaying their score.

 ### Installation